-Drug- and alcohol-related nuisance is an important policy issue in nearly all smaller, medium-sized and bigger cities.
-Experience and research has shown that this is a pan-European problem which many local and municipal authorities are struggling to address in an effective manner.

-A broad range of participatory interventions and prevention activities have been developed to prevent nuisance among youngsters.
-Intervention, targeting adults however, are limited and mainly based on repressive and sanctionary acts, including arrests, restraining orders and fines.
+Drug- and alcohol-related nuisance is an important policy issue in nearly all European cities.
+Experience and research has shown that many local and municipal authorities are struggling to address it in an effective manner.
+While a broad range of participatory interventions and prevention activities have been developed to prevent nuisance among youngsters, intervention targeting adults are limited and mainly based on repressive and sanctionary acts.

 Less is known about inclusive strategies and adult learning opportunities, which provide daily structure and support to this specific group.
-Experience shows that strategies, tackling wider economic and social exclusion such as education, training and employment (ETE) can play a vital role in the (re)integration and recovery of homeless people and other marginalised groups [Homelessness and Homeless Policies in Europe: Lessons from Research, 2010].
+Experience shows that strategies, tackling wider economic and social exclusion such as education, training and employment (ETE) can play a vital role in the (re)integration and recovery of homeless people and other marginalized groups [Homelessness and Homeless Policies in Europe: Lessons from Research, 2010].

-- Toolbox for service providers and local governments, including guidance and support for the development and implementation of inclusive adult learning and work integration opportunities
+- Developing a toolbox for service providers and local governments.
+This tool offers guidance and support for the development and implementation of inclusive adult learning and work integration opportunities.